COVID-19 pandemic in Michigan: Schools, colleges and universities

-As of May 24, 2021, 4,194 cases have been confirmed at Michigan State University.
-On September 11, the school's president began looking into interim suspensions for students from the university who are not following COVID-19 guidelines, with 24 cases under review.
+On September 11, 2020, the president of Michigan State University began looking into interim suspensions for students from the university who are not following COVID-19 guidelines, with 24 cases under review.
 On September 14, the Ingham County Health Department issued a mandatory 14-day quarantine for 30 large student houses in East Lansing.
-Violating the quarantine can result in jail time and/or fines, officials said.
 Eleven more student houses in the city were added to the quarantine on September 17, while two houses previously on the list were removed after further investigations.
-As of September 17, the school is investigating 51 reports of potential violations of emergency orders.
+As of September 17, the school was investigating 51 reports of potential violations of emergency orders.
 On January 30, 2021, after an uptick in cases, MSU issued a partial lockdown for the campus, which lasted until February 13.
+As of May 24, 4,194 cases had been confirmed.